-The coil can be fitted at any time during your monthly period cycle, as long as you’re not pregnant (although you may prefer to get it fitted when you’re not on your period).
+- The coil can be fitted at any time during your monthly period cycle, as long as you’re not pregnant (although you may prefer to get it fitted when you’re not on your period).

-Your doctor or nurse will use a speculum (like when you have a smear test) to open up your vagina and then insert the coil through the cervix into the womb.
+- During your coil fitting, a doctor or nurse will use a speculum (like when you have a smear test) to open up your vagina and then insert the coil through the cervix into the womb.
 Most women find this uncomfortable.

-If it’s fitted in the first seven days of your cycle, you’ll be protected against pregnancy straight away.
+- If it’s fitted in the first seven days of your cycle, you’ll be protected against pregnancy straight away.
 If it’s fitted at any other time, you’ll need to use condoms or other contraception, for seven days afterwards.